RagnarB83/ash-documentation/docs/CP2K-interface.rst

 One then should specify the QM/MM electrostatic coupling.
 For DFT only the Gaussian-based GEEP approach is available (*coupling='GAUSSIAN'*) while *coupling='COULOMB'* is available for semi-empirical systems.
-GEEP can only be used with the wavelet or periodic Poisson solver (not 'MT') The number of Gaussians used to expand each MM-center is controlled by the *GEEP_num_gauss keyword* (default=6).
+GEEP can only be used with the wavelet or periodic Poisson solver (not 'MT').
+The number of Gaussians used to expand each MM-center is controlled by the *GEEP_num_gauss keyword* (default=6).
 The width of the Gaussians depends on the defined MM-radius for each MM site which should vary according to the element.
 Element information of the MM-region is automatically passed onto CP2K and default MM-radii will be used: